openmrs/openmrs-module-datafilter/README.md

 # Data Filter
 Provides a mechanism for filtering persistent data as a way to restrict access to data based on business rules.

+Documentation for this module can be found [on the Wiki](https://wiki.openmrs.org/display/docs/Data+Filter).

 ## Core Compatibility

 | OpenMRS Core  | Data Filter |